 What are the 3 types of pastry dough?

 1.)
-Brisée – The standard French crust, made with these ingredients: flour, butter, salt, and cold water.
+Brisée – The traditional French crust, made with these ingredients: flour, butter, salt, and cold water.

 2.)
 Sucrée – As the name implies, this light, crisp pastry dough has sugar added.